 respite care; and

-support and advocacy groups.
+support and advocacy groups, including peer support.

+Interpretation: Adopted children may not need supportive services until years after an adoption is finalized.
+The organization should provide the family with information on how to obtain services even after they are no longer served by the organization.

+Interpretation: Whenever possible, services provided by others should be provided by adoption-competent professionals with experience in trauma-informed care.

+Interpretation: Specialized services for transracial or transcultural adoptive families, kinship caregivers, children who identify as LGBTQ+, and children with physical, emotional, behavioral, and developmental challenges should be made available to the greatest extent possible given the availability of local resources.

-Examples: Engaging families in social activities and basic supportive services can help to keep them connected to the program and increase their likelihood of requesting help when more significant needs emerge.
+Examples: Engaging families in social activities and basic supportive services can help keep them connected to the organization and increase their likelihood of requesting help when more significant needs emerge.

-Examples: Examples of common adoption related issues which may benefit from preventive and supportive services may include:

-difficulties with grief or feelings of loss or abandonment;

-challenges in developing trust and establishing and maintaining relationships;
+Examples: Examples of common adoption related issues addressed by preventive and supportive services include (1) grief and feelings of loss or abandonment; (2) challenges with developing and maintaining trusting relationships; (3) identity formation; (4) difficulty navigating developmental milestones and events; and (5) unknown medical, developmental, or mental health needs.

-identify formation;

-difficulty navigating developmental milestones and events such as birthdays, holidays, addition of children to the home, death of a family member; and

-unknown medical, developmental or mental health needs.

 Support for transracial and transcultural adoptions can include cultural and social events such as picnics, camps, educational activities, heritage tours, and peer support.

-AS 11.02
+AS 12.02

-The program provides or refers children, youth, adoptive parents, adoptive families, and adopted adults to an array of intensive and therapeutic services when needed including:
+The organization provides or refers children, youth, adoptive parents, adoptive families, and adopted adults to an array of intensive and therapeutic services as appropriate to their requests or need for service, including:

 medical, developmental, and psychological evaluations;